UK journalist and provocateur

 So who’s right?
 Before answering the question, let me digress a bit about the Alt Right for VDARE.com

-[Peter Brimelow, pictured right with wife Lydia about to board Taki Theodoracopulos' yacht in the Mediterranean, admits to not being "hip."]
+are smart and engaging, they are over 60 and would not be offended if I said they are not hip.[Peter Brimelow, pictured right with wife Lydia about to board Taki Theodoracopulos' yacht in the Mediterranean, admits to not being "hip."]

 In contrast, Richard Spencer, 37, who coined the term “Alternative Right” in 2010 and who has run NPI for the last several years, has promoted a much more youthful and hip aesthetic, both in terms of his tech-savvy and interests in pop culture.
 The Alt Right that Milo, Kirchick, and others are now arguing about grew not from any hard Right publication or think tank, but on snarky internet sites like 4chan, 8chan and their /pol/

 And almost all of these people are “anons,” who use online pseudonyms to communicate.

 In the beginning of 2015, I didn’t know any of these websites existed.
 However, in the last year, I’ve gotten to know dozens of these people quite well.